rsoft-in/scrawler/README.md

 <img src="images/scrawler-banner.png" alt="scrawler banner"/>

+## About

+A Simple Nextcloud Notes Client App.
+You can connect to your Nextcloud account and manage the notes.

 ## Features
 - Supports Markdown
-- Supports Windows/macOS/Linux (Android & iOS coming soon)
+- Supports Android & iOS (Windows/macOS/Linux coming soon)
 - Search notes
-- Labels for notes (coming soon)
-- Color tags (coming soon)
-- Tasks (coming soon)
-- Local user (Optional)
-- 'scrawler' cloud sync
+- Note Categories
 - Smooth UI
-- Web portal
+- Allow Insecure Connection for debug mode and also for self hosted Nextcloud on local server.

 ---